wcm-io/wcm-io-sling/models/src/site/markdown/index.md

 </dependency>
 ```

-It supports the same features, only the Authoring UI mode detection is missing.
+It supports the same features, only the Authoring UI mode detection is not available.